Bar/Bat Mitzvah at CBS

 In the Jewish tradition of friend helping friend, each Bar/Bat Mitzvah family will be scheduled for the following assignments:

 - Ambassador Program – Each Bar/Bat Mitzvah family will be scheduled for Saturday morning service assignments via letter or email.
-One parent or both parents may serve as Shabbat Ambassadors assisting the congregation in creating a welcoming and helpful environment.
+Parents and B’nai Mitzvah student may serve as Shabbat Ambassadors assisting the congregation in creating a welcoming and helpful environment.
 The central benefit of these Ambassador assignments is aiding the Bar/Bat Mitzvah families of that morning by helping to maintain decorum and welcoming their guests to our congregation.
 At 9:00am sharp, Cantor Steve will meet with you to review specific details of that morning’s responsibility.
 There will also be a Ritual Committee Ambassador working with you, and he/she will direct all of the ushering procedures during the service.

 - Serving – Each Bar/Bat Mitzvah family will be scheduled to serve at Kiddushim for other Bar/Bat Mitzvah families.
 One parent or both parents may participate in this responsibility.
 Assignments will be provided to each family via letter or email.
 Just as you will do for others, a group of Bar/Bat Mitzvah parents and Sisterhood members will be there for you at your Simcha.
 This allows you not only to reciprocate the generosity of those who will serve at your Simcha, but also gives you the opportunity to see, first hand, what is involved and what your options are before having your Simcha.
 Assignments for the Ambassador Program and Serving will NEVER be on the same day since both parents can participate in both activities.

-- Kiddush – Sponsoring a Kiddush following the Saturday Morning Service is an obligation of the Bar/Bat Mitzvah family.
-For more information on the Kiddush sponsorship, please contact the Shabbat Kiddush Coordinator, Brenda Wasserman, at firstname.lastname@example.org or 847-498-4100, x30.
+- Snack Bag or Kiddush – Sponsoring a Kiddush or providing a “to go” treat following the Saturday Morning Service is an option of the Bar/Bat Mitzvah family (under current COVID protocols).
+For more information on the Kiddush sponsorship, please contact Randi at the CBS office at 847-498-4100, ext.23.